genkiinstruments/juce_bluetooth/README.md

-# JUCE Bluetooth modules
+# JUCE Bluetooth LE module

-This repo contains a JUCE module for interacting with Bluetooth LE devices on macOS and Windows.
+JUCE module for interacting with Bluetooth LE devices on macOS and Windows.

 ## Dependencies